mauricekammermann/Abnormal-Returns-in-the-Danish-Stock-Market-With-Momentum-Strategies/README.md

 cd SPI-Momentum #please adjust name accordingly docker build -t spi-momentum .
 ```
-4. Run the Docker container (optional: in interactive mode)
+4. Run the Docker container.
+The Jupyter server should start in the background.
+You can copy paste the URL in the terminal and run the [Jupyter Notebook](notebook/SPI_Momentum.ipynb).
 ```bash
 docker run -it -p 8888:8888 spi-momentum #omit -it if not needed
 ```
-4. Feel free to compile the .tex documents yourself with `pdflatex`
+5. Feel free to compile the .tex documents yourself with `pdflatex`
 ```bash
 docker run -it -p 8818:8818 spi-momentum bash